IGF - Development of autonomous gripper systems for use in manufacturing process chains

 Project partners

-The iC3@Smart Production working group at the TH Wildau
+The working group iC3@Smart Production of the TH Wildau

 Initial situation